-Starting with one edge, roll the entire BBQ fatty up, making sure the bacon weave comes with it.
+Starting with one edge, roll the entire BBQ fatty up, making sure the bacon weave wraps with it.

 Sprinkle the remaining Head Country Original seasoning over the top.

-Remove from the smoker and allow to cool 5 minutes before slicing and serving with additional bbq sauce for dipping.
+Remove the fatty from the grill or smoker and allow to cool 5 minutes before slicing and serving with additional BBQ sauce for dipping.